mathemagics/javascriptChess/README.md

  - [x] switch turns
  - [x] check
  - [ ] checkmate
+  - need to add ui elements for checkmate
  - [ ] stalemate

 BUGS
  - [x]  selecting the same piece.
  - [x]  reset colors gets wonky sometimes. bishops? white rooks? white knight? maybe back row pieces?
+ - [ ] king can castle if he goes back to initial. not setting initial=false

 REFACTOR
  - [ ] movePiece() Castling code to use a function to move rook. reduce repetition
+ - [ ] black is at the bottom

+ADDITIONS
+ - [ ] History